 What’s the worst thing about that monster gaming PC rig you’ve got at home?
-It’s the fact that it stays at home and never leaves because it’s so enormous, you’d practically need a heavy-duty crane just to shift it off the desk.
+It’s the fact that it stays at home and never leaves because it’s so enormous you’d practically need a heavy-duty crane just to shift it off the desk.
 Asus feels your pain, so it has made a smartphone that will satisfy your mobile gaming needs without compromising on power, funky designs, or hardcore gaming credentials.
-It’s called the Asus ROG Phone, and it’s coming later this year.
+It’s called the Asus ROG Phone, and it’s coming this month.

 It appears the ROG Phone can be pre-ordered through the Finnish carrier, and doing so gets you a free pair of Asus ROG Delta gaming headphones.
 The page shows deliveries starting sometime around September 17, 2018.
 Asus has not made any announcements of its own.